-If you want to get started quickly using Weld (and, in turn, CDI) with WildFly, GlassFish or Tomcat and experiment with one of the examples, take a look at Chapter 6, Getting started with Weld.
+If you want to get started quickly using Weld (and, in turn, CDI) with WildFly, GlassFish or Tomcat and experiment with one of the examples, take a look at ???.
 Otherwise read on for a exhaustive discussion of using Weld in all the environments and application servers it supports and the Weld extensions.